Skip to Main Content

 Roundworms

 Roundworms are a common parasite in pets.
-As the name implies, large roundworms live in the intestines and cause ascariasis.
-Kittens and puppies generally become infected with roundworms through nursing and can catch contact with this parasite by eating the larvae found in the feces of other infected animals.
-Roundworms are a zoonotic parasite, which means humans can also become infected with roundworms.
+Roundworms live in the intestines and cause ascariasis.
+Puppies generally become infected with roundworms through nursing and can make contact with this parasite by eating the larvae found in the feces of other infected animals.
+Roundworms are a zoonotic parasite, which means humans can also become infected.

 If your pet has roundworms, you may notice symptoms such as diarrhea, lack of energy, weight loss, or vomiting.
 There may be no signs of infection in pets with few worms, but you may see them in your dog's stool or vomit.
 Since roundworm infection symptoms aren't always easy to spot, it is important to have your pet attend annual checkups at your vet's office and have yearly fecal exams.